So, your dating life isn’t going the way you expected. How do I know?

 You wouldn’t be reading this article if it was.
 It’s not just you: the sea is filled with tons of single fish.
 In fact, many people aren’t only single, but they’re also struggling with similar questions.
 Yep, they’re single and ready to mingle with some much-needed answers.

-They talk about the future, they want you to be a fan of their metal death band, they tell you how their grandmother in Dayton will adore you, they gaze into your eyes and nod excitedly when you assure them that, no, you’re definitely not a fan of the New England Patriots, either.
+They talk about the future, they want you to be a fan of their metal death band, they tell you how their grandmother will adore you, they gaze into your eyes and nod excitedly when you assure them that, no, you’re definitely not a fan of the New England Patriots, either.
 They text you, they call you, they add you as a friend on Facebook.

 Then, quickly, this all changes.
 The interest deflates like a balloon released before it’s tied shut.

 So, what gives?